ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * **fromCache** - always deliver cached assessment reports if available; optional, defaults to "off".
 This parameter is intended for API consumers that don't want to wait for assessment results.
 Can't be used at the same time as the startNew parameter.
 * **maxAge** - maximum report age, in hours, if retrieving from cache (fromCache parameter set).
 * **all** - by default this call results only summaries of individual endpoints.
 If this parameter is set to "on", full information will be returned.
 If set to "done", full information will be returned only if the assessment is complete (status is READY or ERROR).
+* **ignoreMismatch** - set to "on" to proceed with assessments even when the server certificate doesn't match the assessment hostname.
+Set to off by default.
+Please note that this parameter is ignored if a cached report is returned.

 Examples: